tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Interlude (Tollen Downtime).md

 DR: 1749-02-04
 DR_end: 1749-03-09
 players: [Delwath, Seeker, Wellby, Kenzo, Riswynn]
+descTitle: Tollen Downtime
+tagline: in which Vindristjarna is refitted and information learned
 ---

 During the journey from the [[Copper Hills]] to [[Orenlas]] and then to [[Tollen]], and during the time in Tollen while work is done on [[Vindristjarna]], the party spends time gathering information.